Career Counseling: The impact of ethnicity, gender, and class on career choices, career options, and career opportunities: An Interview with My Father.

 I had other champions, like Malcolm X and Dr. Martin Luther King, When you grow up in a small town and then you come out of that small town to some place like the city of Chicago, you see the disparity and you come face-to-face with racism and discrimination.
 And so, I was trying to learn: what could the Black Power Movement do for me and for the people I knew?
 It’s one thing to be angry, but it’s something else to turn that anger into something that will help you or help others.

 Most of the people I graduated with, we had made up our minds, we were not going to suffer the same things our parents had suffered.
 They told us the stories about coming to Chicago, being on the bottom of the pile.
 My father told me he had to work in the graveyard digging graves [before he got on at the steel mill].

 We made up our minds, ‘we’re not gonna put up with that stuff.’
-The Black Power Movement began to develop and your mother and were just 100% supportive.
+The Black Power Movement began to develop and your mother and I were just 100% supportive.
 We did not participate in student demonstrations, but we supported those who did.
 What they were doing was the right thing because [Blacks] were being Drafted and sent overseas to fight in Vietnam and couldn’t [travel safely in] Alabama or Mississippi.

 Dad shared some of his childhood experiences of taking road trips south to Tennessee to visit relatives.
 It was important to his maternal grandfather that he and his sisters not forget where they or their families had come from and his grandfather knew the southern route “to keep you out of trouble.”
 They’d take a picnic basket and drive straight through from Illinois to Tennessee.
 His grandfather’s people were tobacco farmers with guns for hunting rabbits and squirrels and all the kids played in the creek.
 He and my aunties thought it was “outta sight” to live like that, but he also observed that his southern cousins were “visibly” poor.